CogitatorTech/gaggle/README.md

 select count(*)
 from 'kaggle:habedi/flickr-8k-dataset-clean/flickr8k.parquet';

--- Optionally, we check cache info select gaggle_cache_info();
+-- Then, we check cache info
+select gaggle_cache_info();

 -- Check if cached dataset is current (is the newest version?)